 He stopped talking to Jane and yelled out to someone.

 “What’s that over there?
 If it moves, shoot the thing!”

 “Jane replied, “Matt, send the birds over here if you don’t need em’ right now.
-We got a lot of explosions here, and something huge in the water we haven’t seen yet.
+We had a lot of explosions here and something huge in the water we haven’t seen yet.
 But we’re about to.
 No telling what’s over the rise in front of us along the shoreline.
 Gonna check it out.”

 “You got it.
 Two Hueys and the Big Boy just as soon as we mount Amun’s weapons.
 We’ll be packing.
 Can spare an A-team on board.”